ivan-risueno/ivan-risueno/README.md

 # 💫 About Me:
-Software engineering currently in self develop.
-Need to merge some changes before i keep going...
+Software engineering student currently in self develop.
+One year before graduation!

 ## 🌐 Socials: